 In addition to serving as outside counsel to an international rating agency, Mr. Dorris has advised borrowers, commercial and investment banks, financial guarantors and others with respect to securitization issues.
-For the past four years, he has been designated as a leading securitization lawyer in Chambers USA and The Legal 500.
-Most recently, Mr. Dorris was named 2013 "Lawyer of the Year" by Best Lawyers in America for New York City Securitization and Structured Finance Law.
+For the past ten years, he has been ranked as a leading securitization lawyer in legal referral guide Chambers USA, where he is cited as being “well regarded for his broad historical perspective and his knowledge of the securitization market" and "well known for his work in subprime autos.”
+In addition, he is consistently recognized for securitization by The Legal 500 (U.S.).
+In 2013, Mr. Dorris was named “Lawyer of the Year” by Best Lawyers in America for New York City Securitization and Structured Finance Law.